-ENUMERATION (hot,warm,mild,cool,cold) : weather,temperature ENUMERATION (lousy,firstclass,luxury,deluxe) : hotel :=lousy
+ENUMERATION (hot,warm,mild,cool,cold) : weather,temperature ENUMERATION (lousy,firstclass,luxury,deluxe) : hotel :=lousy where the pointer data-element rp is initialized with the address of the REAL data-element r.

-Note that hotel has been set to an initial value of "lousy" (hopefully our program will be able to improve it!).
+Note that hotel has been set to an initial value of lousy (hopefully our program will be able to improve it!).

-POINTERS are data types which are "addresses" of variables of some other type.
+POINTERS are data types which are "addresses" of variables of some

+other type.
 For instance, we could declare:

+REAL : r

-REAL : r REAL POINTER : rp := ADDR(r)
+REAL : r

+REAL POINTER : rp := ADDR(r)